Overview

 {{ shortcode for the x-red color }}

-If you’re just staring out with data visualisation and colors a lot of the information in this document might seem overwhelming.
+If you’re just starting out with data visualisation and colors, a lot of the information in this document might seem overwhelming.
 If that is the case, hopefully this little Q&A section can offer some help.

 What is a hex color